Self Employed Job Ideas

 There’s no shortage of content on the internet, be it in video format or text format.
 One of the most popular self employed jobs these days includes content creation, which covers everything from YouTube vlogs to Tiktok videos to regular text-based blogs.
 Those who have succeeded in their specific niches are often called ‘influencers’, thanks to their hundreds of thousands, or even millions, of followers across their social media accounts.

 YouTube vloggers are especially prominent in this influencer era since more and more people are starting to tune into YouTube channels for entertainment instead of traditional television.
 Felix Kjellberg, a popular YouTuber who goes by Pewdiepie, earns roughly $8 million a month thanks to his channel.

 Bloggers who still write on traditional text-based blogs are also still rising in numbers.
 Currently, there are over 600 million blogs on the internet.
 However, only a small percentage of this is actually earning enough to be treated as full-time works, so don’t get your hopes up too much.

 Freelancing is now a very lucrative career, thanks to the internet.
 Gone are the days when freelancers had to go weeks without landing another gig; these days, applying to a new gig is as easy as clicking a button, especially with online websites created for this very purpose such as Fiverr, Upwork, and Freelancer.

 Can’t think of anything you can do?
 Almost every marketable skill has its own place in these freelancing websites.
-You can do writing, translation, accounting, transcription, web development, and hundreds of other jobs at any given time.
+You can do writing, translation, accounting, transcription, web development, PA work, data entry and hundreds of other self employed jobs at any given time.

 Actually, everything on this list is a freelancing gig, except done full-time.
 With freelancing, you don’t have to do just one thing at one time.
 You can be a blogger, a motivational speaker, and a real estate agent all at once and nobody in the freelancing world will bat an eye.